 Additionally, if a musician signs with a collection agency, then they’ve assigned their rights to the collection agency, and in most cases they actually can’t give you special dispensation.”

-4. What about the New York Times or other big broadcasters?
+5. What about other big broadcasters?
 I sometimes hear short clips of music in their podcasts?

 Large publishers typically spend a pretty penny on their music licensing (we’re talking millions).
 It’s safe to say that this type of licensing is not feasible for most podcasters, unless you’re willing and able to spend millions for licensing.